client emails on autopilot

 Can I customise the copy?

 Yes — within the brand.
 Each template has a configurable subject line, intro paragraph, and CTA copy that you set once in settings.
-The structural shape (mode-aware reminder, payment-failed link, etc.) is fixed because those bits are wired to product behaviour, but the voice is yours.
+The structural shape (the right details for in-person vs. online, the card-update link, and so on) is fixed because those parts are tied to how the product works, but the voice is yours.
 Branded sender comes from your studio name; replies route to your contact email.

 Do these replace Mailchimp or Klaviyo?